psych-ds/example-datasets/README.md

 ## (1) **Make a github account**

-...if you don't already have one.
+...then contact Melissa (mekline@mit.edu) and she will give you access to contribute to this repository!
 Github is a wide-ranging suite of tools, but today you will be using it to drag and drop a single folder into your browser.
 You will do this by

 - Creating a *branch* (version of the repository)
 - Adding your folder to this branch and saving your work